 Our management, including our Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO"), has carried out an evaluation of the effectiveness of our disclosure controls and procedures as defined in Exchange Act Rules 13a-15(e) and 15(d)-15(e).
-Based upon that evaluation, our CEO and CFO have concluded that our disclosure controls and procedures in place were not effective as of September 30, 2023 as described further below.
-We completed the acquisition of Entrepix on January 17, 2023.
-As permitted under U.S. Securities and Exchange Commission guidance, management's assessment as of September 30, 2023 did not include an assessment of controls and procedures of Entrepix, which is included in the consolidated financial statements as of September 30, 2023.
+Based upon that evaluation, our CEO and CFO have concluded that our disclosure controls and procedures in place were effective as of September 30, 2024 as described further below.